Sean Casey (Canadian politician): Politics

 Casey's first prominent role in politics came when he served as President of the PEI Liberal Party from 2003 to 2007.
 He did not reoffer as president after completing his term in 2007, after the party's victory in the 2007 election, stating that with their forming the government after nearly eleven years in opposition, he had accomplished what he had set out to.

 When four-term incumbent Shawn Murphy announced his intention not to run in the 2011 Canadian federal election, Casey announced his intent to seek candidacy in the Charlottetown riding.
 He was unopposed for the nomination, and won the general election with nearly 40% of the vote.
 Casey was one of only two new Liberal MPs elected in the 2011 election (the other being Ted Hsu in Kingston and the Islands).

 Casey served as the Liberal Party's Justice critic during the 41st Parliament.
 He was reelected to a second term in the 2015 election.

 He was re-elected in 2015, 2019 and 2021.
 In Parliament, Sean has served as the Parliamentary Secretary to the Minister of Fisheries, Oceans, and the Canadian Coast Guard.
 He has also previously served as the Parliamentary Secretary to the Minister of Justice and Attorney General of Canada, as well as the Parliamentary Secretary to the Minister of Canadian Heritage as well as Chair of the Atlantic Liberal Caucus.

+Casey was a candidate for Speaker of the House of Commons in 2023 but lost to Greg Fergus.
+He lost a second bid for the role to Francis Scarpaleggia in 2025.

 He is currently the Chair of the Standing Committee on Human Resources, Skills and Social Development and the Status of Persons with Disabilities and a member of the Standing Committee on Veterans Affairs.

-In the 2025 Liberal Party of Canada leadership election, he endorsed Chrystia Freeland.
+In October 2024, Casey publicly called for Justin Trudeau's resignation as Prime Minister.
+In the 2025 Liberal Party of Canada leadership election he endorsed Mark Carney.

+On September 25, 2026, Casey was removed from his position as Parliamentary Secretary to the Minister of Veterans affairs after voting for a NDP private members bill limiting arms exports to Israel.